snadi/bookstore/README.md

 # Resource usage stats

-To see how many resources the application "eats", type `docker stats` after running locally.
+To see how much resources the application uses, run `docker stats` in this folder but on a separate terminal.
 Make sure the app is running in parallel, otherwise there would be no output.

 # Credits

-Created and being maintained by [Batyr Nuryyev](https://github.com/oneturkmen), for CMPUT 402 "Software Quality" class (Winter 2021).
+This application was originally created by [Batyr Nuryyev](https://github.com/oneturkmen) at [https://github.com/cmput402-w21/bookstore](https://github.com/cmput402-w21/bookstore), for the University of Alberta CMPUT 402 "Software Quality" class (Winter 2021).

 Books data obtain from [`dudeonthehorse`'s repository](https://github.com/dudeonthehorse/datasets).